agregory999/concourse-helm-tutorial/cert-manager/README.md

 Refer to the docs for [cert-manager](https://cert-manager.io/docs/installation/) for exact instructions for your platform.
 Either Helm or directly work fine.

 After installing the main product, there are a couple of options for challenge completion.
-If you have set up DNS via Google Cloud DNS, the following steps will work for integrating cert-manager within your cluster:
+If you have set up DNS via Google Cloud DNS or Azure DNS, the following steps will work for integrating cert-manager within your cluster:

+[Azure] (#azure-dns)

 ## Create GCP Service Account and Key